Alberto Santos-Dumont: Cultural representations

+Over a century later, Cartier produced a series of watches named after him, celebrating the partnership between him and the brand.
+As a publicity piece, an award-winning film was made by France's Quad Productions entitled "L'Odyssée de Cartier".

 In 1956, the Brazilian Post Office released a series of stamps commemorating the fiftieth anniversary of the first flight of a heavier-than-air aircraft.
 In 1973, they released a series of stamps to celebrate Santos-Dumont's centenary.
 On 23 October 2006, they launched a commemorative stamp for the centenary of the flight of the 14-bis.
 In the same month, the Brazilian Central Bank issued a coin commemorating Santos-Dumont's invention.
 He was depicted on the cruzeiro and cruzeiro novo banknotes.

-In 2012, Cartier produced a series of watches named after Santos-Dumont, celebrating the partnership between him and the brand; as a publicity piece, an award-winning film was made by France's Quad Productions entitled "L'Odyssée de Cartier".

 In 2015, author Arthur Japin published the historical novel De gevleugelde (O Homem com Asas, in Brazil), about the aviator's life and death, and the extraction of his heart.

 During the opening ceremony of the 2016 Summer Olympic Games at the Maracanã Stadium, a replica of Santos-Dumont's 14-bis, was built in the stadium and, with the help of steel cables, flew over the runway, "taking off" for a flight over the city of Rio de Janeiro.

-Santos-Dumont has been portrayed as a character in film, television, and theatre, played by Denis Manuel in Marcel Camus' Les Faucheurs de marguerites (1974); by Cássio Scapin in the miniseries Um Só Coração (2004); by Daniel de Oliveira in the short film 14-bis (2006); by Ricardo Napoleão in ' play "Mais Pesado que o Ar – Santos Dumont" (1996); and by Henri Lalli in the play Santos-Dumont (since 2003).
+Santos-Dumont has been portrayed as a character in film, television, and theatre, played by Denis Manuel in Marcel Camus' Les faucheurs de marguerites (1974); by Cássio Scapin in the miniseries Um Só Coração (2004); by Daniel de Oliveira in the short film 14-bis (2006); by Ricardo Napoleão in Denise Stoklos' play "Mais Pesado que o Ar – Santos Dumont" (1996); and by Henri Lalli in the play Santos-Dumont (since 2003).
 Fernanda Montenegro played a transsexual descendant of Santos-Dumont in the soap opera Zazá (1997).
 TV Brasil produced the programme O Teco Teco, with a character named Betinho, depicting Santos-Dumont as a child.